metio/matrix-alertmanager-receiver/README.md

   alerts-path-prefix: /alerts # URL path for the webhook receiver called by an Alertmanager.
 Defaults to /alerts
   metrics-path: /metrics      # URL path to collect metrics.
 Defaults to /metrics
   metrics-enabled: true       # Whether to enable metrics or not.
 Defaults to false
+  basic-password: "secret"    # If set, the alerts endpoint expects basic-auth credentials with username 'alertmanager' and this password

 # configuration for the Matrix connection
 matrix: